WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What does the bar with the colored segments mean?

 The colored segments make up the `Privacy Bar`.
-The Privacy Bar is supposed to give the user an easy overview of the wallet's coins and it's privacy progress, where each segment represents a wallet's coin.
+The Privacy Bar is supposed to give the user an easy overview of the wallet's coins and it's privacy progress, where each segment represents a coin.
 The color of each segment indicates if that coin is private (green), semi-private (orange), or non-private (red).

 ![Wasabi Wallet Privacy Bar](/PrivacyBar.png "Wasabi Wallet Privacy Bar")